hnhtran/kikiCaseStudy/readme.md

 * Each vehicle has a limit (L) on maximum weight (kg) that can be carried
 * All vehicles travel at the same speed (S km/hr) and in the same route.
 It is assumed that all the destinations can be covered in a single route.
 ### Delivery Criteria
-1. Always travelling at maximum speed (S km/hr)
+1. Always traveling at maximum speed (S km/hr)
 2. Multiple shipment?
 Heavier package preferred
 3. Multiple shipment?
 Same weight?
 Pickup closest to destination
 4. Finish delivery?
 Vehicle return to source station with same speed and available for another shipment